bobbyblaze/CRUD_MySQL/README.md

 To use this program firstly create MySQL database table with id, login_name and password.
 Set every one of them to "Not Null" and set the Id to "Primary Key" and "Auto Increment".

+In the application.yml (src/main/resources/application.yml) set up url and your username and password to the database, to create a succesfull connection.

 After this you are all set with the database.

-In the application.yml set up your username and password to the database with the url to it, to create a succesfull connection.

 ------------------------------------------------------------------------------------------------------
 To add, update or delete users from the database using the program you will need to use curl commands: